ndwarshuis/org-ml/README.md

 ;; Given the following contents:
 ; #+CALL: ktulu()

-;; Throw error when attempting to determine if non-container is empty (->> (om-parse-this-element)
+;; Throw error when attempting to determine if non-branch node is empty (->> (om-parse-this-element)
      (om-is-childless-p))
 Error